FrankLicm/Multiparty-Dialogue-Span-QA/README.md

 ###### UOP

-  The UMLM data format is a json file.
+  The UOP data format is a json file.
   The json format is

 ```python